 Can I buy Pfizer stock online?

 Yes!
 You can buy Pfizer shares online.
-For many buys this is the best way to do it.
+For many buyers this is the best way to do it.
 Here's why:

 - The commissions are lower

 - You benefit from analysis and decision support tools